-Limitations to the Investment Manager's methodology and data mainly arise from data errors, data availability, specifically the lack of company reported data in some cases and data estimation as detailed in the section titled "Data sources and processing".
+Limitations to the Investment Manager's methodology and data may arise from data availability, and specifically the lack of company reported data.

 Where data is not available, Schroders will engage with companies to encourage them to disclose the missing data points.